-I felt bitter and sad with the Ola’s story.
+I felt sad with the Ola’s story.
 He told me that some officers were even asking him for something more.
 I wondered if those officials had conscience at all.
 I wondered how they will feel if the same treatment they meted out on the young man was done to their kids or a relation of theirs.
 In any case, we had to continue and I advised him not to give any dime to any other official till he gets to his destination in Russia.

 Now, I however advised him that next time, it may be wiser to buy a return ticket when next he is travelling to avoid a repeat incident like this.
 He even confirmed to me that he gave the booking agent who got him the tickets complete money to buy a return ticket but he ended up getting something for one way.
 Well, the moral of the story is just to get a 2-way ticket or at least have a ticket showing you will be back to your country after the whole journey, and most importantly, be sure to confirm the details of what an agent had purchased for you and ensure it is what you paid for.
-Anyways, when I arrived New York the next day, I got a message from Ola that he arrived St. Petersburg safely.
-However note it is not wrong to buy a one way ticket, they only took advantage of the young man.
+Anyway, when I arrived New York the next day, I got a message from Ola that he arrived St. Petersburg safely.
+However noted it is not wrong to buy a one way ticket, they only took advantage of the young man.

 At Istanbul, we had been advised earlier that there will be additional security checks for passengers going to the United States.
 I was later told that passengers who were headed to three countries were subjected to additional security checks before boarding.
-Passengers to the United States, Israel and one other country must go through additional security checks and boarding formalities again in Istanbul before leaving to their destination.
+Passengers to the United States, Israel and one other country must go through additional security checks and boarding formalities again in Istanbul before leaving for their destination.
 We were also advised to plead to other passengers on the queue we were going to meet when we land in Istanbul to allow us get ahead first as the flight to New York leaves very shortly after the plane from Lagos arrives.
 Knowing this helped us hurry up things and eventually we located our boarding gate and completed the formalities.

-In any case, we barely spent an hour and thirty minutes before we took off to New York.
+In any case, we barely spent an hour and thirty minutes before we took off for New York.
 It was a 10-hour flight all the way.
-We met more crowds this time at the airport in JFK.
-We spent almost more than one hour before being we being attended to.
+We met more crowd this time at the airport in JFK.
+We spent almost more than one -hour before being attended to.
 People were attended to in less than 3 minutes and they were gone.
 When it was almost our turn to be attended to, we were told to use a machine to process our details so that it can make it easy for the immigration officer who will eventually attend to us.
 Unfortunately for me, I joined a queue that the machine was not working while Difu was on a queue that worked.
 I had to go back to the first queue so that I could be attended to manually.
 After another 10 minutes, it was my turn.
-The immigration officer, who is black asked me the purpose of my visit and where am going to and I answered him.
+The immigration officer, who is a black asked me the purpose of my visit and where am going to and I answered him.
 He stamped me in, 6 months even though my visa was going to expire in 2 months’ time.
 However, he called other officers who are blacks as well.
 He gave them the following instructions… “Do the bags!”
 From there, I was taken to a smaller room.
 Other people came in there, they were asked a few questions and in less than 3 minutes, they were gone.
 I eventually had to spend more than 1 hour 30 minutes in this hall being quizzed and searched.

-The immigration officer first of all asked me why do I travel a lot and what I do for a living.
-I relied that travel for me is a hobby and told him what I do for a living and where I work.
+The immigration officer first of all asked me why did I travel a lot and what I do for a living.
+I rplied that travel for me is a hobby and told him what I do for a living and where I work.
 He left the room, came back with two more officers.
 He muttered something to one of the officers and then took my passport which he earlier returned to me when we initially entered the room.

 He carefully searched my bag and asked me questions upon questions as regards to why I was travelling light, “Why did you not come with socks…, why only a few cloths…”…and all those questions.
 He also asked what other thing I had on me and what I really intend to achieve after embarking on the trip since according to him, I have been to the US for the first time.
 He asked me if I had other bags and I said yes.
 He muttered to one of the officers, who left instantly.

-One of the officers the immigration officer he was working with was a young woman.
+One of the immigration officer he was working with was a young woman.
 She returned muttered to him that they cannot find any bag belonging to me.
-I however insisted that the bag was there, not knowing however Difu has removed has taken the bag and was waiting for me.
+I however insisted that the bag was there, not knowing however Difu has taken the bag and was waiting for me.
 The lady however left after a while.
 While she was away, the officer asked if I were travelling with anyone.
 At this point, I thought of telling him I was alone, so as not to complicate issues for my cousin who has been successfully cleared.
-If for whatever reason, they want to hold someone back, it should be just me…Not a little boy who may find it traumatic…all these I reasoned to myself in a split second but another idea came to mind which is, why not be honest with these guys and be yourself.
+If for whatever reason, they want to hold someone back, it should be just me, not a little boy who may find it traumatic…all these I reasoned to myself in a split second but another idea came to mind which is, why not be honest with these guys and be yourself.
 I decided to go with the second thought.
 I told him yes, we’re two and that the person I was travelling was a younger cousin and that he has been cleared.
 He was like ok.
 Like he was not satisfied with the response I gave him earlier, he asked again,” Why did you come to the US this time?”
 I told him we came just for holidays and that we’re off after 10 days.
 After another 10 minutes, the lady eventually arrived with my bag and they did a thorough search of all the contents in the bag.
 He questioned me about every single thing in the bag.